 Soft Robot Swarms

 Compared to traditional rigid systems, soft robots have the potential to be robust, cheap, versatile, and able to navigate in unpredictable environments and confined spaces.
 These are all features that would lend themselves well to a robot swarm.
 Currently, however, the majority of soft systems exploit air- or fluid-filled flexible chambers restricting them to the use of compressors or pumps through tethers or bulky payloads.
 Furthermore, few soft actuators are able to carry large payloads, or tune their rigidity when the circumstances require it.
-Finally, there is still a need for better proprioceptive soft sensors to enable stand-alone soft robots.
+There is also still a need for better proprioceptive soft sensors to enable stand-alone soft robots.
 The following text describes our efforts to address these shortcomings, with the eventual goal of creating soft robot swarms, alongside soft interactive displays to facilitate new HRI studies.

 Actuators in Soft Robots